AlphaNOVA23/PurifAI/README.md

 ## 📝 Usage

 ### Step 1: Upload Dataset
-- Drag and drop your CSV file or click to browse
+* Drag and drop your CSV file or click to browse.
-- Choose your preferred imputation method (Mean, Median, or k-NN)-- ONLY KNN WORKS IN CURRENT ITERATION
+* Choose your preferred outlier detection and imputation methods.
-- Click "Upload & Process" to start cleaning
+* Click "Start Cleaning" to begin the process.

 ### Step 2: Review Results
-- View the quality control summary with before/after statistics
+* View the quality control summary with before/after statistics.
-- See detailed column-by-column analysis
-- Check the improvement metrics
+* See which methods were applied to your data.

 ### Step 3: Download Outputs
-- **Cleaned CSV**: Your dataset with missing values filled
+* **Cleaned CSV**: Your dataset with outliers handled and missing values filled.
-- **QC JSON**: Technical report with detailed statistics
+* **QC JSON**: A technical report with detailed statistics.
-- **PDF Report**: Professional summary for documentation
+* **PDF Report**: The professional, multi-page summary with all visualizations.

 ## 📊 Sample Data